LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    :meth:`curl->postFields=(s::string)` or :meth:`curl->postFields=(b::bytes)`
    to specify the data to post in an HTTP POST operation.
 The value can be either bytes or a string.
-You must make sure that the data is formatted the way you want the server to receive it — curl will not convert or encode it for you.
+You must make sure that the data is formatted the way you want the server to receive it; curl will not convert or encode it for you.
 Most web servers will assume this data to be url-encoded.

-   Using ``CURLOPT_POSTFIELDS`` implies :meth:`CURLOPT_POST()` — that option
-   will be automatically set along with all of its other side effects.
+   Using `CURLOPT_POSTFIELDS()` implies `CURLOPT_POST()`; that option will be automatically set along with all of its other side effects.

-   If you want to do a zero-byte POST, you need to set :meth:`CURLOPT_POSTFIELDSIZE()` explicitly to zero.
-Simply setting ``CURLOPT_POSTFIELDS`` to NULL or an empty string effectively disables the sending of the specified string, and curl will instead assume that you'll send the POST data using the read callback.
+   If you want to do a zero-byte POST, you need to set `CURLOPT_POSTFIELDSIZE()` explicitly to zero.
+Simply setting `CURLOPT_POSTFIELDS()` to NULL or an empty string effectively disables the sending of the specified string, and curl will instead assume that you'll send the POST data using the read callback.

 .. method:: CURLOPT_POSTFIELDSIZE()